In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: Wired

-In June of 2000, millionaire and businessman Harry Gordon faked his own death, claiming that he was on the run from Ukrainian gangsters.
+In June 2000, millionaire businessman Harry Gordon faked his own death, claiming he was fleeing Ukrainian gangsters.

-During his time in Auckland, Gordon moved on and found a new wife, who remained unaware of his past until they accidentally bumped into his brother – who was shocked to see his sibling alive.
+While in Auckland, Gordon found a new wife who didn’t know his past until they ran into his brother, who was stunned to see him alive.

-Shortly after, Gordon was arrested while flying to Sydney with a fake passport.
+Gordon was later arrested while travelling to Sydney on a fake passport.

-Gordon pleaded guilty and was sentenced to 15 months in prison for conspiring to obtain $3.5 million from his life insurance company, false representation, and possession of falsified travel documents.
+He pleaded guilty and received a 15-month prison sentence for conspiring to obtain $3.5 million in life insurance payouts, false representation, and possessing falsified travel documents.

-Since then, he has gone on to write an autobiography titled ‘How I Faked My Own Death and Did Not Get Away with It.’
+Afterwards, he wrote an autobiography called ‘How I Faked My Own Death and Did Not Get Away with It.’

 Bad Enterprises